dominicparga/boardgames/README.md

 What is the percentage that 1-3 attackers defeat a defence of 1-2 defenders?

+#### Winning chance

-In the following table
+In the following table, winning means that all opposite units have been destroyed.

-- `defended` means, that the attacker has lost all of its units.
-- `draw` means, that the attacker and defender have lost one unit each.
-- `defeated` means, that the defender has lost all of its units.

-Example: To get the result for 2 attackers vs. 1 defender, you have to look at the row `2> (1`.
+Example: To get the winning-chance for 2 attackers vs. 1 defender, you have to look at the row `2> (1`.

 | winner (%) |   defenders   |    both     |   attackers   |
 |:----------:|--------------:|------------:|--------------:|